Bayesian inference in high-dimensional models: Estimating a long vector smoothly varying over a graph

 \section{Estimating a long vector smoothly varying over a graph}

 Let us revisit the normal sequence model $X_i=\theta_i+\varepsilon_i$, $i=1,\ldots,n$, where $\varepsilon_i \sim \mathrm{N}(0,\sigma^2)$ independently, as in Section~2, but the sparsity assumption on the vector of means $f=(\theta_1,\ldots,\theta_n)$ is not appropriate.
 Instead, the values are assumed to `smoothly vary over locations' in some appropriate sense.
-The simplest situation is that these values lie over a linear lattice, but more generally, the positions may stand for the nodes on a graph.
+The simplest case is that these values lie on a linear lattice; more generally, the positions may correspond to the nodes of a graph.
 Smooth variation of $\theta_i$ with respect to $i$ over a graph can be mathematically quantified through the graph Laplacian $L=D-A$, where $D$ is the diagonal matrix of node degrees, and $A$ stands for the adjacency matrix.
-More precisely, a vector $f=(\theta_1,\ldots,\theta_n)$ over a graph of size $n$ with graph Laplacian $L$, is said to belong to a H\"older ball of $\beta$-smoothness of radius $Q$ if $\langle f, (I+(n^{2/r}L)^\beta) f\rangle \le Q^2$, where $r$ stands for the ``dimension'' of the graph defined through the growth of eigenvalues of the graph Laplacian $L$: the $i$th eigenvalue grows like $(i/n)^{2/r}$.
+We define H\"older ball of $\beta$-smoothness of radius $Q$ over a graph of size $n$ with graph Laplacian $L$ by

+where $r$ stands for the ``dimension'' of the graph defined through the growth of eigenvalues of the graph Laplacian $L$: the $i$th eigenvalue grows like $(i/n)^{2/r}$.
 For lattice graphs, the dimension truly agrees with the physical dimension, but in general, it can be a fractional number.
-In this setting, Kirichenko and van Zanten \cite{KirichenkoMinimax} showed that the minimax rate of recovery is $n^{-\beta/(2\beta+r)}$, which depends on the smoothness $\beta$ as well as the dimension $r$ of the graph.
-A Bayesian procedure for this problem was developed by Kirichenko and van Zanten \cite{Kirichenko} using a multivariate normal prior: $f\sim \mathrm{N}_n (0, (n/c)^{(2\alpha+r)/r} (L+ n^{-2}I)^{(2\alpha+r)/r})$, where $c$ is given the standard exponential prior.
+In this setting, Kirichenko and van Zanten \cite{KirichenkoMinimax} showed that the minimax rate of recovery on $\mathcal{H}_\beta(Q)$ is $n^{-\beta/(2\beta+r)}$.
+Kirichenko and van Zanten \cite{Kirichenko} developed a Bayesian procedure for this problem using a multivariate normal prior:

+where $c$ is given the standard exponential prior.
 Using van der Vaart-van Zanten posterior contraction rate theory for a Gaussian process prior (Ghosal and van der Vaart \cite{gvbook17}, Chapter 11), they showed that the posterior contracts at the optimal rate $n^{-\beta/(2\beta+r)}$ up to a logarithmic factor, whenever the true smoothness is $\beta\le \alpha+r/2$.
 An analogous result also holds for binary regression.
-Kirichenko and van Zanten \cite{Kirichenko} also showed that the limited range adaptation can be strengthened to full range adaptation using an exponential of Laplacian covariance kernel.
+Kirichenko and van Zanten \cite{Kirichenko} also showed that the limited range adaptation can be strengthened to full range adaptation using an exponential of the Laplacian covariance kernel.